 Acquired three used vehicle auctions located in Syracuse, N.Y., Fargo, N.D., and Sioux Falls, S.D.

-ADESA acquired by a group of private equity funds, KAR Auction Services, Inc.
+ADESA acquired by a group of private equity funds, KAR Holdings, Inc.

-Acquired a used vehicle auction in the Sarasota, Florida, area.
+Acquired a used vehicle auction in Sarasota, Florida

 Opened new salvage auction in Syracuse, N.Y.

-Acquired four salvage auctions in Ohio known as the Ohio Connection.
-Acquired an independently owned salvage auction near Charlotte, North Carolina.
+Acquired four salvage auctions in Ohio known as the Ohio Connection

-Acquired eight salvage auctions from Auto Placement Center.
-These auctions are located in Rhode Island, Massachusetts, Maine, New Hampshire, Vermont and New York.
+Acquired eight salvage auctions from Auto Placement Center located in Rhode Island, Massachusetts, Maine, New Hampshire, Vermont and New York

-Acquired nine used vehicle auctions from Manheim Auctions, Inc. ("Manheim") as part of a required divestiture.
-These auctions are located in close proximity to Atlanta, Clearwater, Colorado Springs, San Francisco, Kansas City, Orlando, Phoenix, Tampa and Seattle.
+Acquired nine used vehicle auctions from Manheim Auctions, Inc. as part of a required divestiture: Atlanta, Clearwater, Colorado Springs, San Francisco, Kansas City, Orlando, Phoenix, Tampa and Seattle

-Acquired Canadian Auction Group, Inc., a used vehicle auction chain consisting of 13 locations in Canada.
-These auctions are located in or near Calgary, Dartmouth, Edmonton, Kitchener, Les Cedres, Saskatoon, St. John's, Toronto, Winnipeg, Moncton, Hamilton and Vancouver.
+Acquired Canadian Auction Group, Inc., a used vehicle auction chain consisting of 13 locations in Canada: Calgary, Dartmouth, Edmonton, Kitchener, Les Cedres, Saskatoon, St. John's, Toronto, Winnipeg, Moncton, Hamilton and Vancouver

 Acquired Impact Auto Auctions, Ltd., a salvage auction chain in Canada was acquired in four stages: 20 percent of the company was purchased in October 1995, 33.33 percent was purchased in each of March 1999 and January 2000 and 13.34 percent was purchased in May 2000.
 Impact Auctions, Ltd. consisted of nine auctions that are located in Calgary, Edmonton, Halifax, London, Moncton, Montreal, Ottawa, Sudbury and Toronto.